-Bruce Dice Scholarship.
-Mr. Bruce Dice of Houston, Texas, has established this scholarship out of a desire to help deserving, Christian young people who are in need of financial help to attend Calvin who would likely not be able to attend Calvin otherwise.
+Bruce Dice Scholarship Mr. Bruce Dice of Houston, Texas has established this scholarship out of a desire to help deserving Christian young people who are in need of financial help to attend Calvin who would likely not be able to attend Calvin otherwise.
 Scholarships will be awarded to students who have been raised in the Reformed or Presbyterian traditions and who demonstrate a strong Christian faith.
 Recipients must qualify for need-based aid from Calvin, have a high school grade point average of 3.0 or higher, and be planning to pursue a major or program other than Sociology.
 Scholarships can be renewed for three years for those who maintain a cumulative grade point average at Calvin of 2.5 or higher.
 Generally, one \$5,500 scholarship is awarded each year.
-No separate scholarship application is required.
+No separate application is required.

-Diekema Family Scholarship.
-Anthony J. Diekema was president of Calvin College for twenty years, from 1976 through 1995.
-He and his wife, Jeane, are both alumni of Calvin, and six of their seven children graduated from Calvin during the years of his presidency.
+Diekema Family Scholarship Anthony J. Diekema was president of Calvin College for twenty years, from 1976 through 1995.
+He and his wife Jeane are both alumni of Calvin, and six of their seven children graduated from Calvin during the years of his presidency.
 They have established this scholarship in grateful acknowledgment of the academically excellent Christian education they all received.
-Scholarships are awarded to prospective first-year students with exceptional financial need and renewed for those who maintain a cumulative grade point average at Calvin of 2.0 or higher.
+Scholarships are awarded to prospective firstyear students with exceptional financial need and renewed for those who maintain a cumulative grade point average at Calvin of 2.0 or higher.
 A high school grade point average of 3.0 or higher is required to be considered for the scholarship.
 Because of the Diekema family's interest in diversity, preference will be given to ethnic minority students.
-Two scholarships of \$2,600 were awarded for 2000-01.
-No separate scholarship application is required.
+Two scholarships of \$2,700 were awarded for 2001-02.
+No separate application is required.

-Dr. Paul and Mrs. Doris Dirkse Health Care Scholarship.
-Dr. and Mrs. Dirkse have provided the college with a fund, the income from which is used to award scholarships to prospective juniors and seniors pursuing preprofessional courses in medicine, dentistry, nursing, physical therapy, and related professions and paraprofessions.
-Six scholarships of \$2,700 each were awarded for 2000-01.
+Dr. Paul and Mrs. Doris Dirkse Health Care Scholarship Dr. and Mrs. Dirkse have provided the college with a fund, the income from which is used to award scholarships to prospective juniors and seniors pursuing preprofessional courses in medicine, dentistry, nursing, physical therapy, and related professions and paraprofessions.
+Seven scholarships of \$2,350 each were awarded for 2001-02.
 Selection criteria include vocational interest, academic record, character, and need.
-Apply through the Financial Aid Office.
+To apply for this scholarship, use the Upper-class Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.

-Mary Cannon Dively Scholarship.
-Ms. Mary Cannon Dively of Grand Rapids, Michigan, has provided the College with funds for scholarships.
+Mary Cannon Dively Scholarship Ms. Mary Cannon Dively of Grand Rapids, Michigan has provided the college with funds for scholarships.
 Ms. Dively taught in Grand Rapids area schools for more than 40 years and believes strongly in the value of education.
 With this scholarship she wishes to help worthy, needy students with their college expenses.
 Candidates must be entering the sophomore, junior, or senior year at Calvin, must have a 3.0 grade point average or higher, and qualify on the basis of financial need.
-One scholarship in the amount of \$1,500 was awarded for 2000-01.
-No separate scholarship application is required.
+Two scholarships in the amount of \$1,000 each were awarded for 2001-02.
+No separate application is required.

-Arnold and Mary Dood Medical Services Scholarship.
-The children of Arnold and Mary Dood have established this scholarship as a tribute to the Christian love and service exemplified by their parents throughout their careers in the medical service field.
+Arnold and Mary Dood Medical Services Scholarship The children of Arnold and Mary Dood have established this scholarship as a tribute to the Christian love and service exemplified by their parents throughout their careers in the medical service field.
 Candidates should be entering their sophomore, junior, or senior years; be pursuing a nursing or pre-medical degree; have a grade point average of 3.3 or higher; show some evidence of financial need; and exhibit a spirit of service and giving to others.
-For 2000-01, one scholarship of \$1,500 was awarded.
-Apply through the Financial Aid Office
+For 2001-02, two scholarships of \$1,700 each were awarded.
+To apply for this scholarship, use the Upperclass Named Scholarship Application available from the Office of Scholarships and Financial Aid in January.